quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part01_Summary_of_Nota.md

 :p What happens when the step-size parameter is reduced properly over time?
 ??x
-When the step-size parameter \( \alpha \) is reduced appropriately over time, the method converges to the true probabilities of winning from each state given optimal play by our player.
+When the step-size parameter $\alpha$ is reduced appropriately over time, the method converges to the true probabilities of winning from each state given optimal play by our player.
 Specifically, for any fixed opponent, this method will converge to the optimal policy for playing tic-tac-toe.

 The key idea is that as the step-size decreases over time, the updates become smaller and more precise, eventually leading to a stable set of estimated values that reflect the true win probabilities.
 Consequently, the moves taken by the player are the optimal moves against this fixed opponent. x??